INFORMS Society on Data Mining

-- The election will be held by e-mail or electronic ballot and the results will be announced in the annual Business Meeting of the Section.
+- The election will be held by e-mail or electronic ballot and the results will be announced at the annual Business Meeting of the Society.
 The results will be based on a plurality of ballots.
-In case of ties, a coin flip will decide the outcome.
-The new office bearers will assume office at the conclusion of the Annual Business Meeting of the Section.
+In the case of ties, a coin flip will decide the outcome.
+The new office bearers will assume office at the conclusion of the Annual Business Meeting of the Society.

 - Vacancies arising after elections will be filled as follows.
 Secretary-Treasurer will fill a vacancy in the office of Vice-Chairperson.
 A vacancy in the office of the Secretary-Treasurer will be filled by one of the Council members.
 This selection will be made by the Council.
 No other vacancy in the Council will be filled until the following election, at which time vacancies will be filled by election where appropriate.
 These replacements will be effective only until the following election, at which time vacancies will be filled by election where appropriate.

-- The council and advisory board will be selected through nomination, self-nomination, and will be appointed by the Advisory Board of the Section.
+- The council and advisory board will be selected through nomination, self-nomination, and will be appointed by the Advisory Board of the Society.

 ARTICLE 7 – Responsibility to the Institute